Abhilash Tomy

-Commander (Dr.) Abhilash Tomy, KC, NM is a retired Indian naval officer and yachtsman.
-In 2013, he became the first Indian to complete a solo, non-stop circumnavigation of the world under sail, and he also competed in the 2018 Golden Globe Race.
-On 10 January 2021, he retired from the Navy by applying for premature retirement from service as he wanted to focus on participating in the Golden Globe Race in 2022.
+Commander Abhilash Tomy, KC, NM (Retd) is a retired Indian Navy officer, naval aviator and yachtsman.
+In 2013, he became the first Indian to complete a solo, non-stop circumnavigation of the world under sail.
+He also competed in the 2018 Golden Globe Race.
+In January 2021, he retired from military service to concentrate on the 2022 Golden Globe Race.
+He finished second in the race, becoming the only Asian skipper to win a podium finish in a round the world race.

 Early life and education

 Abhilash Tomy is one of the two sons born to Lieutenant commander V. C. Tomy, a former Naval Officer, and Valsamma.
 Abhilash Tomy was born in Chethipuzha Hospital, Changanacherry in Kerala.
 Abhilash has a brother Aneesh Tomy.
 Upon completing his schooling, he joined the Naval Academy in Goa, from where he was commissioned into the navy in the year 2000.
 He completed his flying training in 2002, qualifying as a maritime reconnaissance pilot on the Dornier 228.